swaechter/smbjwrapper/README.md

     SharedDirectory sharedDirectory = new SharedDirectory(rootDirectory, "Directory");
     sharedDirectory.createDirectoryInCurrentDirectory("Subdirectory");

-Create a file in the current directory (Same as createFile for path `Directory`):
+Create a file in the current directory (Same as createFile for path `Directory/Subfile`):

     SharedDirectory sharedDirectory = new SharedDirectory(rootDirectory, "Directory");
     sharedDirectory.createFileInCurrentDirectory("Subfile");